Johann110/arduinoRemote/README.md

 All remotes are saved in .txt files in:<br>
 Android -> data -> com.app.arduinoremote -> files -> Remotes<br>
+> [!CAUTION]
-I do not recommend to do changes in the .txt files manually, because it can lead to errors and unexpected behaviour.
+> I do not recommend to do changes in the .txt files manually, because it can lead to errors and unexpected behaviour.
-If you have Android 13+ you cannot access this files directly without root permissions.
+> If you have Android 13+ you cannot access this files directly without root permissions.
 However it is possible by connecting your device to a PC.

 <a id="troubleshooting"></a><br>
 # Troubleshooting